Types of coercion and restraint

 Physical use of force

 When a person is held down by physical force.
-Often used to prevent the individual from causing harm to themselves or others or damaging their or others' property.
+Often used to prevent the person from causing harm to themselves or others or damaging their or others' property.

 Sometimes the use of physical force is considered necessary to protect the individual or others.

-It is important to try to find the cause of a person's violent behaviour because it is often simple to prevent the cause.
+It is important to try to find the cause of a person's violent behaviour.
+The cause is often easy to prevent.

 Forced Acts